Who am I?

 rewriting reality into something bearable,

-And inventing joy where absence lived.
+and inventing joy where absence lived.

-“You need to figure out who you want to be.”
+“You need to figure out who you want to be,”

-My psychologist tells me.
+my psychologist tells me.

-I haven’t created that image,
+I haven’t created that image yet.

-Not yet.
+Not fully.

 But I imagine it tastes like bread dipped in minestrone.